SIBarcodeNetwork/BWP-FIMS-and-LIMS/Docs/cyclesequencing_plates.rst

   :align: center

 * After all traces have been attached, click "OK" to save.
 * To double check that the traces have successfully attached the user can change the display options of the cycle sequencing plate so that # Traces is displayed.
+If the traces have attached correctly, wells should display "# Traces: 1".

+  :align: center

 * With the traces now attached to their corresponding cycle sequencing reactions, they are ready to be downloaded into the Geneious Assembler module.